-- Dollar Index – The USD closed below .80 and is in danger of more downdraft.
+- Dollar Index – The USD is rolling over here in advance of the Scottish referendum on independence.

 TURNING POINT DAY: